losch/phoestit-2/README.md

 Second version of the simple realtime note application.

 Backend is built with Kotlin, NodeJS, Express and SQLite.
-Frontend is built with Kotlin, React, Redux and React-Grid-Layout.
+Frontend is built with Kotlin, React, Redux, React-Grid-Layout and react-markdown.

 ![Screenshot](./screenshots/screenshot.png?raw=true)